(updated on July 10, 2016)

 This monster of a case turns your iPhone into a hardcore action camera.
 Waterproof and impact-resistant, the Hitcase Pro is designed to be a budget-friendly alternative to the popular GoPro cameras.
 No, it’s not the same as buying professional quality camera gear, but this case does add some cool shooting features and a helluva lot more protection to your iPhone.

 It features a wide-angle lens and mounting system, so you can secure it to yourself while tackling treacherous terrain.
 You’re not going to get quite the same video quality as GoPro, but you will have access to perks that no other action cameras can provide — that’s thanks to the iPhone’s app and cellular radio support.
-Plus, with a price tag of $130 it’s a pretty affordable way to protect your smartphone while turning it into an action camera.
+Plus, with a price tag of less than $100, it’s a pretty affordable way to protect your smartphone while turning it into an action camera.
 You can read more about it by clicking here.

 No, size certainly isn’t everything.
 As the world’s smallest 3500 lumen LED flashlight, the Nitecore Tiny Monster has enough juice to blind your hiking partner.
 Well, at least temporarily.
 This little brute also has eight different brightness levels so you can conserve batteries while it’s crafted from waterproof aircraft aluminum alloy.
 Powerful stuff.